-In most cases, you will know if you’ve been approved the same day.
+In most cases, you will know if you have been approved the same day.
 Once you and your attorney sign the paperwork, we can generally deposit the funds in your bank account within 24-48 hours.

-While technically the money you receive is a loan, the process doesn’t work like a typical loan process.
+While technically, the money you receive is a loan, the process does not work like a typical loan process.
 When you apply for pre-settlement legal funding with High Rise Financial, there is no need to:

 - Undergo a credit check